gilbertw1/bmacs/README.md

     ./scripts/clean.sh

-Byte Compile: Compile configuration for performace (Recompile required after to load new config changes)
+Byte Compile: Compile configuration for performace (Recompile required when new changes are made)

     ./scripts/compile.sh